neoforge-dev/starter/memory-bank/progress.md

 - Testing approach established for web components
 - Frontend development is progressing well
 - Test coverage is improving with the systematic approach to fixing tests
+- Created a comprehensive solution for component registration in tests
+- Documented best practices for testing web components

 ### Backend
 - All core modules implemented